moskytw/clime/docs/api.rst

     prog = Program()
     prog.main()

-You won't want to use this way, except to modify the argument from system.
-The :meth:`~clime.core.Program.main` accepts the command line arguments.
-If nothing passes in, it simply finds the arguments in ``sys.argv``.
+The only case to use this form is you want to customize arguments for your CLI program.
+You can do it by passing arguments to :meth:`~clime.core.Program.main`.

 The Core Module --- ``clime.core``
 ==================================